 Local History Research

 Research has continued, aided by availability of the 1921 census and 1939 registrations.
 There have been many donations to the local history hub including a second more modern microfiche reader.
-Cataloguing activity continues to be undertaken by U3A.
+Cataloguing activity continued, undertaken by U3A but has now reached a pause.
 The land sale maps from the 1860s and 70s, and the overhead photographs of Ilkley have been used in exhibitions.

 Transport

-Trains have been severely affected by industrial action and several local bus services are under threat of withdrawal.
-The Civic Society continues a watching brief on transport issues in Wharfedale.
+• Trains have been severely affected by industrial action and several local bus services were under threat of withdrawal.
+The Civic Society continues a watching brief on transport issues.
+Rail strikes continue.
+There is better news on the buses where the hourly service to Skipton is due to be reinstated.
+Bus 64 between Ilkley and Skipton – Monday to Saturday- the hourly service has been restored from this week, Monday 8th

 Campaigns and Projects